 Let me now turn to Sheffield street names, as a body of evidence fitting this picture.
 Each naming I deal with will be introduced in block capitals, and all derivations are italicised Scottish Gaelic unless, rarely, I’m contrasting roots from another language, when I’ll clearly indicate this.
 The street names and their forms usually are as on the earliest street map of Sheffield — that by Ralph Gosling in 1736 — because being the earliest recorded they show the least modification to the ancient street pattern and the street name forms.
 However, a few further instances are taken from later maps because of their finer detail missing on Gosling’s, and the odd new street appearing that takes its name from that of the immediate locale, thus revealing an ancient appellation hitherto hidden.
-With the castle being medieval, then that quarter is of no interest: the various castle street names and the associated (Our) Lady’s Bridge and Waingate / Bridge Street are self-evidently non-ancient.
-Ditto the modern Bank Street (after a financial institution), Angel Street (from an inn once here, that like many other major coaching establishments was ‘at the sign of the angel’: the Archangeal Raphael, the guardian angel of travellers), and, now lost, The Isle.
+With the castle being medieval, then that quarter is of no interest: the various castle street names self-evidently are non-ancient.
+Ditto (Our) Lady’s Bridge, the modern Bank Street (after a financial institution), Angel Street (from an inn once here, that like many other major coaching establishments was ‘at the sign of the angel’: the Archangeal Raphael, the guardian angel of travellers), and, now lost, The Isle.